LukeAnglin/WebApp/categories/Happiness/SecretsOfSandHill.md

 ## People

 If there is a great idea, VCs assume other companies will try to hijack it.
-Therefore, they need to want to invest in <span class="keyword1">your team</span> rather than other ones.
+Therefore, they need to want to invest in <span class="red">your team</span> rather than other ones.

 > So what matters most is, why do I as a VC want to back this particular team versus any of the x-number of other teams that might show up to execute this idea?